-Definition of a visitor - this includes all persons (except for Secretariat staff, MLAs, Members' staff and Party staff) within Parliament Buildings, its immediate precincts and environs, and any other location outside Parliament Buildings where a Plenary or Committee meeting is taking place.
+Definition of a visitor - this includes all persons (except for Northern Ireland Assembly Commission (the Assembly Commission) staff, Members, Members' staff and Party staff) within Parliament Buildings, its immediate precincts and environs, and any other location outside Parliament Buildings where a Plenary or Committee meeting is taking place.

-One aim of the Northern Ireland Assembly Commission (the Commission) is to ensure that the Assembly and its work is accessible to all and communicated widely.
+One aim of the Commission is to ensure that the Assembly and its work is accessible to all and communicated widely.

-It is with this in mind, that the Commission welcomes all visitors to Parliament Buildings, to view proceedings and to attend events and functions therein.
+It is with this in mind, that the Assembly Commission welcomes all visitors to Parliament Buildings, to view proceedings and to attend events and functions therein.
 Naturally the preservation of order and the safety and wellbeing of all users of Parliament Buildings will at all times be primary considerations for the Commission.